[A public place in Rome]

 Now it is Rome indeed, and plenty of room,

-When there is only one man in it!
 O, you and I have heard our fathers say

 That there was once a man named Brutus who would have tolerated